PoisotLab/ms_metaweb_perspectives/README.md

 same axis for hosts grouped by taxonomic family.](figures/illustration-part2.png){#fig:illustration2}

-As the results of @fig:illustration1 show that we can extract an embedding of the metaweb that captures enough variance to be relevant, in @fig:illustration2, we relate the values of latent variables for hosts to different ecologically-relevant data.
+The results of @fig:illustration1 show that we can extract an embedding of the metaweb that captures enough variance to be relevant; specifically, this is true both of $L_2$ loss (indicating that RDPG is able to capture pairwise processes) and the cumulative variance explained (indicating that RDPG is able to capture network-level structure).
+Therefore, in @fig:illustration2, we relate the values of latent variables for hosts to different ecologically-relevant data.
 In panel **A**, we show that host with a higher value on the first dimension have fewer parasites.
 This relates to the body size of hosts in the *PanTHERIA* database [@Jones2009PanSpe], as shown in panel **B**: interestingly, the position on the first axis is only weakly correlated to body mass of the host; this matches well establihed results showing that body size/mass is not always a direct predictor of parasite richness in terrestrial mammals [@Morand1998DenBod], a result we observe in panel **C**.
-Finally, in panel **D**, we can see how different taxonomic families occupy different positions on the first axis, with *e.g.* Sciuridae being biased towards higher values.
+Finally, in panel **D**, we can see how different taxonomic families occupy different positions on the first axis, with *e.g.*
+Sciuridae being biased towards higher values.
 These results show how we can look for ecological informations in the output of network embeddings, which can further be refined into the selection of predictors for transfer learning.

 # The metaweb embeds both ecological hypotheses and practices